 - Property-related collateral,

-- warranties, and
+- · warranties, and

 - financial collateral.

 The legal minimum requirements regarding collateral and the security interest are reviewed by the Credit Management units in cooperation with the Legal Department.
-In principle, the internal estimation of the loss ratio only uses collateral that are included in bank-internal approved lists.
-This ensures the legal enforceability of the security interest.
+The internal estimation of the loss ratio only uses collateral that are included in bank-internal approved lists.
+These security interests are always enforceable.
 A bank-internal process ensures that the legal enforceability of all SolvV relevant collateral is subjected to permanent legal monitoring in the jurisdictions relevant for us.
 Corresponding measures are initiated if this results in changes.